arc64/dataharvest-2016-commandline/README.md

 ##Getting all the data
 There have been a lot of tutorials on scraping, getting data out of documents and freedom of information requests.

 For this exercise I grabbed all the tweets relating to the #dataharvest16 twitter handle and popped them into a CSV file using a tool called [T](https://github.com/sferik/t).
-[And a tutorial we don't have time for](https://gist.github.com/dannguyen/7c592c4559ee64f753e5)
+[Which has it's own tutorial we don't have time for](https://gist.github.com/dannguyen/7c592c4559ee64f753e5)

 ```sh
 $ t search all 'EIJC16' --csv -n 3200 > Dataharvest16tweets.csv
 ```

 This is how I'll write commands in this tutorial.
-These are the commands we will pop into the tutorial in order to process our data.
+These are the commands we will pop into the terminal in order to do stuff, like processing our data.

 Don't worry if you don't have a CSV, you can convert to one